South Adelaide Football Club: Club formation and early years

+On Wednesday 19 April 1876 at the General Havelock Hotel, The South Adelaide Football Club which formed in 1875 and had its headquarters in the south east portion of the city, resolved without a dissentient that it should amalgamate with the new Club started this season to create one really good Club rather than two modest clubs.
+It was also proposed to move the practice ground to a new one on the Park Lands nearer to King William Street.

-The club played their first game on 20 May 1876 against the Victorian Club at Montefiore Hill which started at 3pm.
+The new South Adelaide club played their first game on 20 May 1876 against the Victorian Club at Montefiore Hill which started at 3pm.
+George Kennedy an ex Carlton player was the club captain.
 After some hard work and several disputes over the rules of the game it ceased 2 hours later after the Victorians scored a goal.
 South Adelaide was joint SAFA Club Champions along with the Victorians in the inaugural SAFA season of 1877.

 Golden Era of Success

 Between 1885 and 1900 South Adelaide won seven premierships (1885, 1892, 1893, 1895, 1896, 1898 and 1899) and was runner-up eight times between 1881 and 1903 (1881, 1882, 1886, 1894, 1897, 1900, 1902, 1903).

 South Adelaide was led from 1888 to 1898 by captain and "proto-coach" Dinny Reedman who is generally seen as the first to view team combination and planning as a critical component of success in football.
 In 1896 they won sixteen and drew two of eighteen games.

 Decline after District Football

 District football was introduced optionally in 1897 and became compulsory in 1899.
 This was difficult for South Adelaide, who had under Reedman obtained most of its top players from Christian Brothers College, and even in 1899 when it won its sixth premiership in eight years half its side came therefrom.
 With the loss of Reedman and Jones to North Adelaide, and after one season goalsneak "Bos" Daly to West Torrens in 1900, the blue and whites declined steadily.
 This was exacerbated by the admission of Sturt in 1901.
 South Adelaide was runner-up in 1903 to Port Adelaide, but won only 26 and drew two of 108 games between 1906 and 1914, including a winless season in 1909 and two consecutive one-win seasons (both wins by less than a goal) in 1910 and 1911.
 In 1915, South improved to second before lack of finals experience took its toll in the semi-final.

 Following an enforced halt to SAFL football during World War I, the presence of champion defender Dan Moriarty made South highly competitive between 1919 and 1924, though it never rose above third in 1921.
 However, after his retirement South took four consecutive wooden spoons from 1926 to 1929 and did not finish above sixth in an eight-team competition between 1925 and 1934, winning only thirty and drawing three of 160 games.
 It was generally known that South had an unfairly small share of the area zoned between eight league clubs, but the league committee refused to alter the status quo.